Get

 Tapeworm Transmission

 Tapeworm transmission requires an intermediate host.
 This means that direct exposure to a tapeworm segment or egg does not cause transmission.
-The intermediate hosts for tapeworms depend on the species of tapeworm, but as mentioned above, are most commonly fleas or lice, but can also be rodents, rabbits, or birds.
+The intermediate hosts for tapeworms depend on the species of tapeworm, but as mentioned, these are most commonly fleas or lice, but they can also be rodents, rabbits, or birds.
 Once an intermediate host consumes tapeworm eggs that are present in their environment, these eggs then hatch and become larvae that live inside the intermediate host.

 Signs of Tapeworms